-Have you ever considered creating a sitemap for your web as one of the best SEO practices?
+Have you ever considered creating a sitemap for your web as one of the best on-page SEO practices?
 I did, a few years ago.
-When I started to work as an SEO consultant, it didn’t cross my mind that not every website necessary need a sitemap.
+When I started to work as an SEO consultant, it didn’t cross my mind that not every website necessary needs a sitemap.
 Later it made me think about this topic little bit more.

 However, creating a sitemap might get quite technical, and it is often ignored by many marketers.
 In this article, I want to explain in a simple way best practices when creating a sitemap and highlight some points that you should be aware of and keep in mind while doing that.